Call for night-time trial ban of HGVs

 Monday, 15 March 2021

-Later this month, Stefan Gawrsyiak, Henley’s representative on Oxfordshire County Council, the highways authority, is due to propose this in a motion.
+A call for a trial night-time HGV ban in the centre of Henley has been made.

-Now Mr Harrison, a Conservative who will be challenging Councillor Gawrysiak (Henley Residents Group) in the council elections in May, has suggested the trial.
+The ban proposed by Paul Harrison, Conservative County Council candidate for Henley, would apply to HGVs over 7.5 tonnes and would be in place overnight.

-In a letter to Yvonne Constance, the council’s cabinet member for environment, Mr Harrison said the issue had been at the forefront of people’s minds for a long time.
+Writing to Yvonne Constance, the Cabinet Member for Environment, Mr Harrison welcomed the petition signed by thousands of residents in Henley and pointed out how this issue has been at the forefront of people’s minds for a long time.

-He wrote: “Action now will not only improve the air quality of the town centre but also do considerable good for the safety of pedestrians and demonstrate a true commitment on behalf of the county council to ensuring the best possible service for our residents.”
+He said: “Action now will not only improve the air quality of the town centre but also do considerable good for the safety of pedestrians and will demonstrate a true commitment on behalf of the County Council to ensuring the best possible service for our residents.”

-It comes after Ian Clark, a Conservative member of Henley Town Council, caused controversy by suggesting that residents who didn’t like HGVs coming through Henley should move.
+Residents living in Bell Street and New Street have raised the problem of HGVs for years.

-Residents of Bell Street and New Street have complained about the problem for years and more than 2,300 people have signed a petition calling for the weight restriction on HGVs with no business in the town, saying they pose a threat to pedestrians and damage the town’s streets and historic buildings as well as adding to the town’s air pollution problem.
+The petition to ban heavy goods vehicles from using Henley as a “rat run” was started in November last year by Amanda Chumas, of Bell Street, and now has more than 2,300 signatures.

 15 March 2021